dimagi/commcare-hq/docs/web_apps.rst

 Most of the time you're only concerned with the current user, who is accessible by requesting ``currentUser`` from the FormplayerFrontEnd's channel (see below for more on channels).

 The users code also deals with the Log In As workflow.
-Login As is often described as "restore as" in the code: the user has a ``restoreAs`` attribute with the username of the current Login As user, the ``RestoreAsBanner`` is the yellow banner up top that shows who you're logged in as, and the ``RestoreAsView`` is the Login As screen.
-The current Login As user is stored in a cookie so that users do not need to re-Login-As often.
+Log In As is often described as "restore as" in the code: the user has a ``restoreAs`` attribute with the username of the current Log In As user, the ``RestoreAsBanner`` is the yellow banner up top that shows who you're logged in as, and the ``RestoreAsView`` is the Log In As screen.
+The current Log In As user is stored in a cookie so that users do not need to repeat the workflow often.

 Menus
 -----